-I am not affiliated with any Government-Owned and Controlled Corporation.
+I am not affiliated with any of Government-Owned and Controlled Corporation.

-- 3. I possess all the qualification and none of the disqualifications to serve as an Independent Director of Integrated Micro-Electronics, Inc., as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances. - 4.
-I am not related to the following director/officer/substantial shareholder of Integrated Micro-Electronics, Inc. and its subsidiaries and affiliates other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code. - 5.
-To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its implementing Rules and Regulations, Code of Corporate Governance and other SEC Issuances. - 7.
-I shall inform the Corporate Secretary of Integrated Micro-Electronics, Inc. of any changes in the abovementioned information within five days from its occurrence.
+- 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of the Corporation, as provided in Section 38 of the Securities Regulations Code, its Implementing Rules and Regulations and other SEC issuances. - 4.
+I am related to the following director/officer/substantial shareholder of the Corporation and its subsidiaries and affiliates other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code.